Nesodden: Nesodden Church

 The church was renovated several times between the 17th and the 20th centuries.
 The chancel was extended in 1714.
 The church was most recently restored between 1956 and 1960, both times under the direction of architect Ragnar Nilsen (1896–1986).
 The church celebrated its 800th anniversary during 1975.

 Sunnaas Hospital

 Sunnaas Hospital, founded in 1954 as a nursing home, was authorized as a hospital in 1960, primarily to treat polio patients from Oslo in cooperation with Oslo City Hospital.
 The hospital is a university hospital today.

 Minorities

 Geography

 Nesodden is located on the tip of the peninsula between main Oslofjord and its arm Bunnefjorden.
 It includes the villages Hellvik, Fjellstrand, Bjørnemyr, Nesoddtangen, and Fagerstrand, which is also the name of a reality show that was filmed on Fagerstrand and aired on TV 2 during the first half of 2005.
-Nesoddtangen has passenger ferry connections to Lysaker in Bærum (8 min) and Aker Brygge in Oslo (23 min).

 Coat of arms

 The coat of arms is designed by the architect Christian Doxrud (1917–2002) and authorized 12 December 1986.
 The coat of arms shows a silver triangle on a blue background as a canting of the geographical position of the municipality, which is situated on a peninsula in the Oslofjord.